wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/JavaScript/EPractices/JavaScript-EPractices-Reference.md

-- [2013-Airbnb JavaScript Style Guide【Project】](https://github.com/airbnb/javascript): A mostly reasonable approach to JavaScript.
+- [2013-Airbnb JavaScript Style Guide #Project# ](https://github.com/airbnb/javascript): A mostly reasonable approach to JavaScript.

-- [2017-jsinspect【Project】](https://github.com/danielstjules/jsinspect):Detect copy-pasted and structurally similar code.
+- [2017-jsinspect #Project# ](https://github.com/danielstjules/jsinspect):Detect copy-pasted and structurally similar code.

 - [2017-Elements of JavaScript Style](https://medium.com/javascript-scene/elements-of-javascript-style-caa8821cb99f): These guidelines have stood the test of time for good reason: They’re usually right.
 Deviate from them only for good reason — not simply on a whim or a personal style preference.